Fussball Probetraining wie vorbereiten Symbolbild Fussball

 • Goals: Reasons for the trial training and goals in football.

-Use of various contact options
+use of various contact options

 In addition to emails and contact forms, it is often helpful to look up the telephone numbers of the coaches on the Swiss Football Association website and call them directly.
 It is important to be convincing and to make your willingness and preparation clear.
 Alternatively, you can also go to training in person and speak to the coach.
 Creativity and different approaches can be crucial here.